 - 1. A substantial change in a matter affecting the physical security of the depot includes a change to the approved site plan. - 2.
-Adequate facilities for the examination of goods in the depot includes designated car park space(s) for the exclusive use of Customs and Border Protection.
+Adequate facilities for the examination of goods in the depot includes designated car park space(s) for the exclusive use of the Australian Border Force.